How to Start a Roofing Company: 9-Step Guide [2025]

 Next, you should contact local businesses and suppliers to see their roofing materials.
 Choose the ones that offer premium materials and provide you with preferential payment options, discounts, or product bundles.

-It’s also worth investing in a mobile application like ServiceTitan’s Field Service App, which empowers field technicians with all the relevant customer and project information even before they get to the site, directly from their phones.
+It’s also worth investing in a mobile application like ServiceTitan’s Field Service App, which empowers field technicians with all the relevant customer and project information, even before they get to the site, directly from their phones.

 This app lets your technicians access customer profiles—job histories, photos, voice notes, and even prior invoices.
 This way, your roofers can recognize loyal customers, review critical property details, or even spot new issues or opportunities.

-ServiceTitan’s Field Service Mobile App also lets you upload your forms into the platform so that your roofing teams always have the necessary paperwork for customers to review and sign.
+ServiceTitan’s Field Service App also lets you upload your forms into the platform so that your roofing teams always have the necessary paperwork for customers to review and sign.

 Inventory management